Williamsburg, Virginia: Media

 Williamsburg is primarily served by two newspapers, The Virginia Gazette and Williamsburg-Yorktown Daily.

 The Gazette is a biweekly, published in Williamsburg, and was the first newspaper to be published south of the Potomac River, starting in 1736.
 Its publisher was William Parks, who had similar ventures in Maryland.
 After his death in 1750, Parks's shop foreman William Hunter restarted the paper in 1751.

 The Daily Press, published in nearby Newport News, covers local, regional, and national news.
 The College of William & Mary has two student newspapers, the student-fee-supported campus newspaper The Flat Hat and the independent campus newspaper The Virginia Informer.
 William & Mary students produce many other publications and run their own radio station, WCWM.
 Hampton Roads Magazine is a bimonthly regional magazine for Williamsburg and the Hampton Roads area.
-Williamsburg is served by a variety of AM and FM radio stations, including two based directly within city limits; WTYD and WBQK.
+Williamsburg is served by a variety of AM and FM radio stations, including WTYD, WBQK, and WMBG.

 Williamsburg is served by the Norfolk–Portsmouth–Newport News designated market area (DMA), the nation's 42nd-largest, with 712,790 homes (0.64% of the total U.S.).